Calvin de Haan

-Calvin de Haan (born May 9, 1991) is a Canadian professional ice hockey defenceman who is currently playing for Rögle BK of the SHL. de Haan was selected 12th overall by the New York Islanders at the 2009 NHL entry draft.
+Calvin de Haan (born May 9, 1991) is a Canadian professional ice hockey defenceman who is currently playing for Rögle BK of the Swedish Hockey League (SHL). de Haan was selected 12th overall by the New York Islanders at the 2009 NHL entry draft.

 Early life

 de Haan was born and raised in Carp, Ontario with his younger brother Evan and parents Bill and Kathy.
 He attended Huntley Centennial Public School and All Saints Catholic High School growing up.

 Playing career

 Amateur

 de Haan was drafted by the Oshawa Generals of the Ontario Hockey League (OHL) in the third round, 50th overall, at the 2007 OHL Priority Selection.
 Prior to joining the Generals, he played one season with the Kemptville 73's of the Central Junior A Hockey League.
 He was named the Rookie of the Year in the 2007–08 season after scoring 42 points in 58 games.
 In his rookie season with the Generals in 2008–09, he finished second on the team in scoring with 63 points, scoring eight goals and adding 55 assists.
 The Generals named him their top rookie and top defenceman, while he was also selected to play in the OHL All-Star Game and the 2009 CHL Top Prospects Game.

 Ranked 25th by the NHL Central Scouting Bureau heading into the 2009 NHL entry draft, de Haan expected to be a late first, or early second round, selection.
 He was eventually selected by the New York Islanders, who made a trade to acquire the 12th overall pick, which they used to draft him.

 The following season, de Haan required surgery to repair a torn labrum in his shoulder and was ruled out for the rest of the season.